 19 // Incorporate a life admin day

-I learned this from MuchelleB on YouTube, so I’ll leave her video for you.
+I learned this from MuchelleB on YouTube.
 I will say that if you want to get a lot of tasks off your list in a very productive and fast way, this is something you need in your life!

 20 // Don’t take things so personally